Cragady/scratch-over/README.md

 # Things

 * ~~Fix music timing, starts too early sometimes~~
-* Fix music while paused in transition (Kinda fixed)
+* Fix music while paused in transition (Kinda mostly fixed)
   * This fix can be applied to make sure the powerups don't have the same problem
 * Powerups kinda fixed too, the pausing mechanic throws off the timing and can potentially be abused to get a power up spawned just by waiting awhile in the pause menu
   * Can possibly remedy this by applying the exact fix you used to fix the music timing